What recent and imminent changes need to be included in an updated MDMS?

 Note: Under medical device regulations the ‘manufacturer’ is the organization placing the product in the market and, consequently, the holder of the Marketing Authorizations.
-Suppliers to the ‘manufacturer’ are designated ‘Critical Subcontractors and Crucial Suppliers’, as appropriate.
+Significant suppliers to the ‘manufacturer’ of goods and services wherever in the supply chain are designated ‘Critical Subcontractors and Crucial Suppliers’, as appropriate.

 Unannounced audits must be performed at least once every three years, last at least a whole day, and should be conducted by a team of at least two auditors.
 They may take place on the premises of the manufacturer, of critical subcontractors, or of crucial suppliers.

 The European Commission Recommendation specifies that a critical subcontractor or a crucial supplier must be audited “if this is likely to ensure more efficient control, in particular if the main part of the design development, manufacturing, testing or another crucial process is located with the subcontractor or supplier” (clause 2, point c and Annex III, point 2).

 The official definition of "critical supplier" is provided by the Notified Bodies Operations Group (NBOG)Guide ‘Guidance for Notified Bodies auditing suppliers to medical device manufacturers’ (NBOG 2010- 1).

 A critical supplier is a supplier delivering materials, components, or services that may influence the safety and performance of the device.